Gaston900/PSArcadeClassic/README.md

 Support for extending adpcma files (NeoGeo) (By Robert)

-The free mod is enabled on the NeoGeo system by pressing the Start button, you don't need to add credits every time you lose.

 Added custom buttons and autofire.

 Removed the black border on NeoGeo systems, now has full screen.